dapplets/dapplet-docs/docs/adapter-connection.md

 ---
-id: adapters-twitter
+id: adapter-connection
-title: Twitter adapter
+sidebar_label: Using adapters
+title: How to connect a dapplet to an adapter?
 ---

-## What is the Twitter adapter?

-The Twitter adapter provides you with a high-level interface for embedding a series of widgets on top of Twitter.
-The adapter provides a set of widgets and insertion points for them.
-Within one dapplet, you can use multiple widgets and use them at the same or different insertion points.

-## How to connect your dapplet to the Twitter adapter?

 First you need to install **Dapplet extension** package using npm to your project: